 Only Ask Good Friends to Help You Move

 This is very important for two reasons.
 First, if someone is doing you a favor and moving your stuff, and they accidentally break something, you need to be able to forgive them.
 They don’t owe you money to replace whatever broke; they were doing you a favor, and you assumed the risk of them messing up when you asked.
-If you are worried about people breaking things, then you need to hire a moving company and get insurance.
+If you are worried about people breaking things, then you need to look into professional moving companies and get insurance.

 You also don’t want help from acquaintances because asking someone to help you move means you may have to reciprocate one day.
 Moving absolutely sucks, so you don’t want to owe 10-20 people help for moving.
 Trust me.